akhikhl/wuff-sandbox/README.md

 # wuff-sandbox

-Hello guys,

 This repo is a sandbox for testing incubating features of [Wuff project](https://github.com/akhikhl/wuff).

-All projects here use snapshot version of Wuff from local maven repository or from jfrog repository.
+All projects represented here use snapshot version of Wuff from local maven repository or from jfrog repository.

 ## Usage